West Wisconsin Land Trust logo

 West Wisconsin Land Trust's Education Program offers free, guided outdoor education year-round.
 Participants age 5 and up will learn a variety of skills and facts about the natural world.
 Programs take place throughout western Wisconsin, on properties protected by West Wisconsin Land Trust, or on public properties in the region.

 Programs are designed for families, however they can also be customized for community groups (scouts, 4-H, etc.), seeking instruction on specific topics.
-Please click here for a list of all available courses.

 “Very educational and entertaining.
 Age appropriate and interactive.
 Great sense of humor and extensive knowledge!
 FUN!
 Would highly recommend for future programs about wildlife and conservation!” – Laura, Cub Scout Pack 47

-“Thanks a bunch for sharing your time, knowledge and enthusiasm with our group.
-Personally, my children have been repeating the 'Eyes in front, meant to hunt…' poem to anyone who will listen.” – Kris, Family Learning Center
+"Thanks a bunch for sharing your time, knowledge and enthusiasm with our group.
+Personally, my children have been repeating the 'Eyes in front, meant to hunt' poem to anyone who will listen." - Kris, Family Learning Center

 Class Listing